-Motivation is a difficult concept to master because it can seem so fickle.
-We can bounce between feeling highly driven and stubbornly lazy in a relatively short period.
+Motivation is a difficult concept to master because it can seem so challenging to achieve.
+We can bounce between feeling highly driven and stubbornly lazy.

-The forces which motivate us come in two basic varieties.
-External and internal.
+The forces which motivate us come in two varieties: external motivation and internal motivation.

 External motivation comes from a source outside of your control.
-Another person or environmental situation that forces you to act.
-This type of motivation can be positive in the form of praise or monetary compensation, or it can be negative in the form of coercion or threats.
+Another person or environmental situation is forcing you into action.
+This type of motivation can be positive in the form of praise or monetary compensation, or it can take the form of negative reinforcements like coercion or threats.

-In either situation, external motivation can be a powerful factor in motivating you to accomplish a task, but the source is ultimately out of your control.
+In either situation, external motivation can be powerful in motivating you to accomplish a task.
+However, the source is ultimately out of your control.

-Internal (or intrinsic) motivation draws upon a passion that is within you, it is what drives you towards accomplishing your goals.
+Internal (or intrinsic) motivation draws upon a passion that is within you.
+It is the internal motivation that provides you with a long-term drive towards accomplishing your goals.

-What governs self-motivation, and what can be done to avoid losing that motivation?
+What governs self-motivation, and how can you avoid losing that motivation?

 Internal motivation is determined by three basic factors:

-Autonomy – The feeling that the task you are working on is a result of your own choice.
+Autonomy – Autonomy is the feeling that the task you are working on is your choice.
+Nobody is forcing you to perform the work.

-Relatedness – The feeling that the time you spend towards accomplishing your task will be beneficial as part of a larger picture.
-A sense of belonging.
+Relatedness – Relatedness is the feeling that the time you spend performing work will be beneficial.
+Accomplishing your goal is part of a bigger picture and will somehow provide a sense of belonging.

-Competence – The feeling that your work is effective and necessary in an ongoing chain of events.
+Competence – Competence is the feeling that your work is necessary.
 In other words, your work has a purpose.

-Studies have shown that all these must be present to develop and sustain self-motivation.
-The synergistic interplay of these factors suggests that if any one of them decreases, internal motivation will also decrease.
+Studies have shown that all these factors must be present to develop and sustain self-motivation.
+The synergy of these factors suggests that if any one of them decreases, internal motivation will also decrease.
 If that happens, external motivation will become the dominating influence.

-If you’ve been procrastinating on completing a project one or all three of these elements are likely missing.
-Take time to analyze what you are working towards and find where autonomy, relatedness, and competence play a role.
+If you have been procrastinating on completing a project, then one or all three of these elements are likely missing.
+Take time to analyze what you are working towards.
+Find where autonomy, relatedness, and competence are missing.
 Chances are your productivity and enjoyment will increase dramatically.

 5 Motivation Killers to Avoid